aangelinux/1DV610-L2/README.md

 - createLineGraph(data, options)
 - createPieChart(data, options)

 Each method accepts two parameters and returns a div element containing the chart, and the chart elements are rendered using SVG.
-Only one chart can be rendered per Chart instance; if you call one of these methods on a Chart instance that already contains a rendered chart, it will be overriden.
+Only one chart can be rendered per Chart instance; if you call one of these methods on a Chart instance that already contains a rendered chart, it will be overwritten.

 The data object stores data in the form of objects containing a name and a value.
 The options object stores configurable style rules for the chart.
 Static style rules are stored in a default CSS template.